WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Medication

 You know what you need.
-Tablets and pills are available in Vietnam, most without prescription but bring what you know best or are used to is a good idea.
+Tablets and pills are available in Vietnam, most without prescription but bringing what you know best or are used to is a good idea.

 Duck Tape & Super Glue